Rent to buy Ireland 2023: Scheme or Scam?

 - Many renters shy away from making improvements to properties they rent, as in the end, the benefit goes into the pocket of the owner.
 With the rent to buy scheme, if you plan to purchase the property you will reap the benefit of any improvements made.

-- If you decide not to purchase the property that you signed the rent to buy agreement for, in the majority of scenarios you will lose any deposit you had paid.
+- If you decide not to purchase the property that you signed the rent to buy agreement for, in the majority of scenarios you will lose any deposit made.

 - You normally pay a higher rent than the usual market value, and this can be hard to budget for.

-- Not all of the money you pay towards rent is allocated as credit towards your possible future purchase.
+- Only a portion of the money paid for your rent is allocated as credit towards your possible future purchase.

-- If on the agreed date, you are unable to obtain financing for a mortgage from a bank or other financial institution, all of your efforts (including paying a deposit and possibly a higher amount of rent) will have been for nought.
+- If on the agreed date, you are unable to obtain financing for a mortgage from a bank or other financial institution, all of your efforts will have been for nought.
+This includes paying a deposit and possibly a higher amount of rent for a few years.

 - It can be argued that by placing the amount of money you would need to put towards the deposit and the higher rent into a high-interest account or credit union, you would be better off as you will also receive interest on money that would otherwise go towards the developer or seller.